Jagtar Singh Jagga Hissowal

+Jagtar Singh Jagga Hissowal is an Indian politician of Indian National Congress and a former member of the Punjab Legislative Assembly from Raikot constituency.

+Personal life

+Hissowal used to be a local teacher until he retired to throw his hat into the political ring.
+He has a non controversial marriage and two children.

+Political career

-Jagtar Singh Jagga Hissowal is a member of the Punjab Legislative Assembly from Raikot constituency.
-He won the 2017 legislative election on the Aam Aadmi Party ticket by defeating Congress candidate Dr. Amar Singh.
-He used to be a local teacher until he retired to throw his hat into the political ring.
-In family life, he has a non controversial marriage and has two children.
-Currently, he is a member of the Committee of Local Bodies and Panchayat Raj Institutions in the Punjabi Vidhan Sabha.
+Hissowal won the 2017 on the Aam Aadmi Party ticket by defeating Congress candidate Dr. Amar Singh.
+He served as a member of the Committee of Local Bodies and Panchayat Raj Institutions in the Punjab Legislative Assembly.
 In November 2021, Jagtar Singh had switched over to the Congress party’s side in the Punjab Legislative Assembly and declared his support behind Charanjit Singh Channi to be Punjab’s new Chief Minister.
+Hissowal contested 2022 Punjab election from Jagraon but came in third place.